 I then did neurofeedback on myself and decided I was going to start with the NeurOptimal® system because, in doing research on it, I spoke to a bunch of psychotherapists like myself, who had ventured into the world of neurofeedback and they had had really good experiences with NeurOptimal®.

 Because it was a fully automated system I wasn't going to need to go back to school and learn how to “tweak” people's brains.
 I thought this was a good system for me and for the work that I did.
 I also really liked the fact that people could take it home and train at home.

 Home neurofeedback made it also a less expensive price point for my clients so that also piqued my curiosity.

-So anyway, I went off and did the NeurOptimal neurofeedback on myselfand also sent a couple of my pretty traumatized, Complex PTSD clients to go and try it.
-We all had good enough results that I thought: okay, I should really bring this into my practice, for the benefit of my clients.
+So anyway, I did the NeurOptimal neurofeedback on myself and also sent a couple of my pretty traumatized, Complex PTSD clients to go and try it.
+We all had good enough results that I thought: Okay, I should really bring this into my practice, for the benefit of my clients!
 That was about 10 years ago.